anarubioruiz/ARIA-data/example-based-learning/A.1/asp/t-fewshot-1-GPT4.md

 ## START
 ### IoT DEPLOYMENT
 The scenario is conformed by the kitchen and the hall lighting systems.
-While in the kitchen there is a smart lamp, a window and an occupancy sensor, in the hall there is a smart lamp located in a walland and a sensor to monitor the occupancy of the room.
+While in the kitchen there is a smart lamp, a window and an occupancy sensor, in the hall there is a smart lamp located in a wall and a sensor to monitor the occupancy of the room.

 ### GOAL
 illuminate